rocket-pool/RPIPs/RPIPs/RPIP-42.md

 This RPIP is part of a set of proposals motivated by a desire to rework Rocket Pool's tokenomics to ensure the protocol’s continued value, development, and longevity.
 For more details, see the supporting documentation [here](../tokenomics-explainers/001-why-rework).

 ## Specification
-This specification introduces the following pDAO-configurable settings:
+This specification introduces the following pDAO protocol parameters:

 | Name                           | Type    | Initial Value             |
 |--------------------------------|---------|---------------------------|